Gwayaboy/PE-GHCP-Azure/README.md

       <details>
       <summary>If you can't access the link above expand detailed instructions below</summary>

-      To access https://docs.github.com/en/copilot/quickstart you need to be added to the Microsoft Organisation and log through your <alias>_msft GitHub handle.
+      Baciallcy to access https://docs.github.com/en/copilot/quickstart you need to be added to the Microsoft Organisation and log through your <alias>_msft GitHub handle.

        However in my infinite kindness I spared you the trouble and added detailed instructions

       1. Install the latest [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/).
       2. Make sure you are on the latest Visual Studio Code Insiders, open the command palette via <kbd>F1</kbd> or <kbd>Ctrl/Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and run the command "Code - Insiders: Check for Updates..."